What is an MRI?

 You will be positioned on a padded table that moves in and out of a tunnel-like structure of the MRI.
 Once you are comfortable, the technician will leave the room, but will constantly communicate with you during the imaging process.

 The scanner makes clanging noises and you may experience some vibration.
-Patients are given ear plugs to help muffle the loud noises coming from the scanner.
+Patients are given ear plugs and a music selection of their choice to help muffle the loud noises coming from the scanner.

 The duration of the test depends on the area of the body that is being imaged.
 Most MRI studies take approximately 45- 60 minutes.